-Halloween is in a couple days and why not celebrate by creating a mummy styled text treatment?
+Halloween is in a couple days and why not celebrate by creating a mummy text effect?
 In this tutorial you will learn how to create this treatment with some gradients and, of course, heavy use of the Appearance panel.
 There isn’t a lot of steps but the tutorial is slightly more advanced than previous tutorials.

 - Program: Adobe Illustrator CS5 (You should be able to create this tutorial in CS4 but some of the tutorial images might look different.)